jaybarlow/fuckyoumean/README.md

    yarn dev
    ```

-6. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
+6. Open [http://localhost:3001](http://localhost:3001) in your browser to see the result.

 ## Authentication Flow

 1. Users can sign up with email and password
 2. Upon signup, a profile is automatically created
 3. Users can update their profile information
-4. Authentication state is maintained across the app
+4. Authentication state is maintained across the app using AuthContext
+5. Password reset functionality is available

 ## Security Best Practices